Don't make any more mistakes with your choice of prepositions ❌

 "Hedgehog is a word that begins with an aspirated H."

 You see here, in determining, it's going to be the and the.
-It's not going to be the.
-When you have an aspirated H, there's no binding.
+It's not going to be l'.
+When you have an aspirated H, there's no connection.

 I don't say "beautiful hedgehogs".